Understand the role of a PCV valve in your vehicle’s engine, common problems, and how to maintain it properly to ensure optimal engine performance.

 Types of PCV Valves

-While the basic function of a PCV valve remains the same across different vehicles, there are variations in design and placement.
+While the basic of a PCV valve remains the same across different vehicles, there are variations in design and placement.
 Here are some common types:

 - Mechanical PCV Valves: These are the most common type and work mechanically to regulate gas flow.